amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 [`remove`](#LinkedList.remove) | *O(n)* | Remove any element from the list
 [`contains`](#LinkedList.contains) | *O(n)* | Search for any element from the list

-This is a great improvement compared to the singly linked list!
+Doubly linked lists are a significant improvement compared to the singly linked list!
 We improved from *O(n)* to *O(1)* by:

 - Adding a reference to the previous element.
-- Holding a reference to the last element in the list.
+- Holding a reference to the last item in the list.

-Removing first/last can be done in constant-time, however, removing in the middle of the array is still *O(n)*.
+Removing first/last can be done in constant-time; however, eliminating in the middle of the array is still *O(n)*.

 # Stacks